Jersey foundations17 May 2019

 Incorporation of a foundation

-The incorporation of a Jersey foundation is an activity regulated under the Financial Services Law, so that only a person who is appropriately licensed under that law can apply for the incorporation of a foundation.
+The incorporation of a Jersey foundation is an activity regulated under the Financial Services Law, so that only a person who is appropriately licensed under that legislation can apply for the incorporation of a foundation.

 The application for incorporation is accompanied by a copy of the proposed charter of the foundation (but not of the regulations), including an English translation of any part of the charter which is not in English, together with a certificate signed by the applicant, identifying the initial qualified member of the council and giving the business address in Jersey of that person.
 In many cases, the first qualified member of the council is likely to be the same person as the applicant for incorporation, or an affiliated company of the applicant.
 The certificate must also confirm that regulations for the foundation are held by the applicant which have been approved both by the founder and by the first qualified member of the council, and that a guardian has been selected for the foundation (although his identity does not need to be disclosed).